-- Employees will be required to use for pre-approved vacation, holidays and personal time off
+- Employees should use for pre-approved vacation, holidays and personal time off.

-- Employees will be required to use PTO for any unscheduled absences or instances of tardiness.
+- Employees should use PTO for any unscheduled absences or instances of tardiness.

 - Employees may not use PTO during any pay week if using it would cause the employee to exceed the number of hours classified in Human Resources Information Systems (HRIS) to work.

 - If PTO is exhausted and the employee needs to take a day off due to illness, it will be unpaid.